Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Robert L. Shanks - Ford Motor Co.

 Thanks, David.
 I'll take that one.
 And let me just give a general comment first.
-We're going to stay away from guidance for 2018, but where I think it's appropriate and we can, we'll provide some maybe some texture and color.
+We're going to stay away from guidance for 2018, but where I think it's appropriate and we can, we'll provide some, maybe some texture and color.
 And I think we can do that in response to your question.

 So, clearly, we've seen much better performance this year than what we had expected.
 We are still writing new contracts on an assumption that auction values will be lower.
 But I have to say that we expect them to not be quite as low as what we had thought previously.
 So our outlook has improved with regard to auction values moving forward.